friflo/Friflo.Json.Fliox/README.md

 <br/>

 **Some numbers**
 - RTT - Request / Response roundtrip with WebSocket:            **0.3 ms**
 - Pub-Sub latency from publisher to subscriber:                 **sub millisecond**
 - Throughput Request/Response WebSocket, 4 concurrent users:    **27k requests / sec**
-- Hub integration to ASP.NET Core:              [5 LOC - lines of code](https://github.com/friflo/Fliox.Examples/blob/main/Demo/Hub/Startup.cs#L66)
+- Hub integration into ASP.NET Core:                            [5 LOC - lines of code](https://github.com/friflo/Fliox.Examples/blob/main/Demo/Hub/Startup.cs#L66)

 *Note*: JSON Fliox is **not** a UI library.
 It is designed for simple integration in .NET and Web UI frameworks.